DAY 4 STARTS TODAY AT 12 PM

 How to create your disability inclusion action plan

-Learn how to consolidate all you’ve learned this weekend into a plan on how to build your business to meet its full accessible potential.
+Learn how to consolidate all you’ve learned at this Conference into a plan on how to build your business to meet its full accessible potential.

 Melissa James –